willroberts/raven-shield-2020/SERVERS.md

     * `CamThirdPerson`, `CamFreeThirdPerson`, and `CamGhost` can be disabled for adversarial mode
     * `CamTeamOnly` should be set to `False` in co-op mode
     * `NbTerro` is the number of opponents in co-op mode
     * `DiffLevel` sets the NPC difficulty.
-Default is 2
+1 is Rookie, 2 is Veteran, and 3 is Elite.
+The default is 2
     * `AIBkp` may be set to `False` to disable AI followers in co-op mode
   * Under `[Engine.R6MapList]`
     * There is room for up to 32 maps in the map list.
 Each position in the list has an index (0-31) and two values to set: